mx-ethan-rao/Robotic_Gesture_Tools/README.md

-#  Zero-shot Prompt-based Video Encoder foor Surgical Gesture Recognition
+#  Zero-shot Prompt-based Video Encoder for Surgical Gesture Recognition

 **Purpose**: Surgical video is an important data stream for gesture recognition.
 Thus, producing better visual encoders for those data-streams is similarly important.